 - Can contain security vulnerabilities.

-So, I always try to see what plugins I can get rid of, and implement or do things manually, such as optimizing images before uploading them.
+So, I always try to see what plugins I can get rid of, and implement or do things manually, such as optimizing images for WordPress before uploading them.

 In this post, I’m only going to recommend the essential, free WordPress plugins that every website or blog should have, especially those created by beginners.
 I’m not going into ones based on individual need, such as contact forms, subscription forms, memberships, and so on, just so I can have a bigger list and make money from affiliated links.
 There are no affiliated links here, by the way.